Research and publications

 Mandate of the research office

-The Research Office was established to support and promote research conducted at the Faculty of Science.
-It serves as the main intermediary between granting agencies and researchers, as well as with University of Ottawa research centres.
-As well, the office assists researchers in preparing grant and scholarship applications, as well as award nominations.
+The Research Office was established to support and promote research at the Faculty of Science.
+It serves as the main liaison between granting agencies and researchers, as well as with University of Ottawa research services.

 Key Research Areas